-Proprietary funds and fiduciary funds, as applicable, use the economic resources measurement focus and the full accrual basis of accounting.
+Proprietary funds use the economic resources measurement focus and the full accrual basis of accounting.
 Revenue is recorded when earned, and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.

 Specific Balances and Transactions